WiktorElAttar/ngx-dkfds/docs/set-up.md

 3. Run `ng generate application playground --style scss` command to create `playground` application.

 4. Update root `tsconfig.json` with strict compiler options.

+5. Run `ng add @angular-eslint/schematics` command to setup eslint.
+It will install all required dependencies:

+    - `eslint`
+    - `typescript-eslint`
+    - `angular-eslint`

+    At this point `eslint` is only installed in *root workspace* and it is not used by projects.